-One does not have to experience any of the above symptoms to enter into a conversation with us.
-We believe that many first aiders will benefit from review such an incident with professionals.
-Even if you feel that things are going well, you have experienced something unusual that can be good to reflect on.
+One does not have to experience any of the above ailments to enter into a conversation with us.
+We believe that many first aiders will benefit from a review of such an incident along with professionals.
+However, it is not the case that everyone needs follow-up

 The offer is free and we have a duty of confidentiality.

 Please call us on phone number: 02415.